Lasting Lover

-"Lasting Lover" is a song performed by British DJ Sigala and British singer and songwriter James Arthur.
+"Lasting Lover" is a song performed by British DJ and record producer Sigala and British singer-songwriter James Arthur.
 It was also written by Scottish singer-songwriter Lewis Capaldi, widely known for his hit "Someone You Loved".
 It was released to digital retailers and streaming platforms on 4 September 2020 by Ministry of Sound.
 The song samples "Time to Pretend" by indie pop and rock band MGMT.
 It reached number 10 on the UK Singles Chart and the top 10 of the US Dance/Electronic Songs chart.

 At the APRA Music Awards of 2022, the song was nominated for Most Performed International Work.